Henry DeWolf Smyth: World War II

 During World War II, Smyth was involved in helping the United States build the atomic bomb.
 From 1941 to 1943 he was a member of the National Defense Research Committee (NDRC)'s Uranium Committee charged with producing fissile material for the bomb.
 Smyth proposed the electromagnetic methods that were used to enrich the first large U-235 samples for the project.
 He also oversaw a nuclear fission-related project for the Office of Scientific Research and Development (OSRD).
-During 1943–45 he was a consultant to the Manhattan Project, which built and tested the weapon, and associate director of the University of Chicago's Metallurgical Laboratory, which contributed to the Manhattan Project.
+During 1943–45 he was a consultant to the Manhattan Project, which built and tested the weapon, and associate director of the University of Chicago's Metallurgical Laboratory, which was part of the Manhattan Project.
 At the Metallurgical Laboratory he headed research on heavy water.
 He remained chairman of Princeton's physics department throughout the war, and the attendant obligations forced him to participate less actively in the project's later stages.

 In August 1944 General Leslie Groves, director of the Manhattan Project, appointed Smyth to the Postwar Policy Committee, which was charged with proposing government policy for research and development of atomic energy after the war was over.
 The committee recommended that a national commission modeled on the OSRD fund and oversee continued production and fundamental research in government laboratories, universities, and the private sector.